If you have found the information on these pages useful, you might like to contribute to the costs involved (this money comes directly to me)

 Notes

-• (Witness) Note for Web: Alexander Kidd and William Kidd tinsmith, Frances Crawford, James Hart Kidd, Catherine Thomas, Thomas Fraser Alexander, Isabel McLean, Frederick Fox, Frances Kidd and Elizabeth McQueen Kidd were mentioned with William Kidd and Ann McQueen Alexander.
+• (Witness) Note for Web: Alexander Thomas Kidd wholesale jeweller and William Kidd tinsmith, Frances Crawford, James Hart Kidd, Catherine Thomas, Thomas Fraser Alexander contractor, Isabel McLean, Frederick Fox, Frances Kidd and Elizabeth McQueen Kidd were mentioned with William Kidd and Ann McQueen Alexander.
 William was born at home in 158 Cumberland Street in Glasgow on 5 September 1860 and named for his father's father William KIDD according to Scottish custom.
 Tragically, his 21 year-old mother Frances died of puerperal (childbed) fever when he was just nine days old.

 He can't be found in the 1861 Scotland census but the 1871 census shows William as a scholar aged ten, living with his bachelor uncle James Hart Kidd in Govan, Glasgow.
 William does not appear in the censuses after 1871 and his uncle James was lodging with a Mary Ann McPhail and others in 1881.